British Aerobatic Academy, (us, our, we, BAA) is committed to protecting and respecting your privacy.

 You will always have the option to opt-out of these marketing emails.

-Use your personal data as required to fulfil any obligations arising from any contracts entered into between us and you.
+Use your personal data as required to fullfil any obligations arising from any contracts entered into between us and you.

 We do this on the basis that it is necessary for the performance of our contract with you.

 Use your personal data, in particular data as to how you access and use our Website or App, to personalise your experience of our Website or App, to help us to respond better to your individual needs and to improve our services and customer experience.